pomsky-lang/website/src/content/docs/blog/pomsky-0-12/index.md

 - An msi for installing and uninstalling Pomsky on Windows

-As before, you can also get Pomsky from the AUR with `yay -S pomsky-bin`, or from crates.io with `cargo install pomsky-bin`.
-The Homebrew formula hasn't been updated to version 0.12 yet, but we're working on it.
+As before, you can also get Pomsky from the AUR with `yay -S pomsky-bin`, from crates.io with `cargo install pomsky-bin`, or from Homebrew.

 ## Breaking change: Fixing hygiene